 pipelining=True

-Most important section here is in ssh_args where we’re pointing to ssh_config file in current dir with -F option.
-I also have to reenter configuration for multiplexing here - it wasn’t working with ssh only configuration. control_path option have to use same paths like ssh_config (% signs are escaped with %%).
+The most important section here is ssh_args, where we point to the ssh_config file in the current directory with the -F option.
+I also had to re-enter the multiplexing configuration here because it wasn’t working with only the SSH configuration.
+The control_path option has to use the same path as ssh_config (the % signs are escaped with %%).

-You should be able to run ansible/ansible-playbook commands normally now - all traffic will be forwarded through bastion.
+You should now be able to run ansible and ansible-playbook commands normally-all traffic will be forwarded through the bastion.

-It’s good time now to install fail2ban on bastion and maybe reconfigure it to run ssh on crazy high port 🙂
+This is a good time to install fail2ban on the bastion and maybe reconfigure it to run ssh on a non-standard, high port 😄